izivkov/GShockTimeServer/README.md

 5.2 Connecting Your Watch

 Short-press the **lower-right** or long-press the **lower-left** button on your G-Shock watch to connect.
 The watch will connect the its correct time will be set by the server.
 The watch then will be disconnected.
 If you use the **lower-left** buton, in addition to setting time, the display on the Pi device will be updated with information about the currect state of the watch. **lower-right** button will just update the time.

+If your watch is set for auto-update time, the watch will connect automaticlly and update its time every 6 hours.

 ## 6. Adding a Display

 6.3 Running the Display Script

-To use a display, run this variant of the server:
+If you have not set the serivce to start your server at boot time, you can start it manually:

 ```bash
 python3 src/gshock_server_display.py [--multi-watch] [--fine-adjustment-secs SECS] --display waveshare|tft154|mock
 ```

+For development without a physical display, you can select the `mock` display option.
+You can then watch file `oled_preview.png` being created and modified in the root directory of the project.

 ### 6.4 What the Display Shows